-The SBA Mentor Program is designed to help students increase their workplace savvy, gain clarity on their career interests, develop their networking skills and successfully make the transition from college to the workplace through a mentor relationship with a business professional.
+The School of Business Mentor Program is designed to help students increase their workplace savvy, gain clarity on their career interests, develop their networking skills and successfully make the transition from college to the workplace through a mentor relationship with a business professional.

-Mentors are asked to meet with their student six times during the academic year, but many mentors find additional ways to provide their student with exposure to a variety of experiences, including:
+Students meet with their mentors six times during the academic year, but many mentors find additional ways to provide students with exposure to a variety of experiences, including:

 - Job shadow opportunities